Rakshitsaini-o-src/OneEateries/README.md

 ```sh
 docker-compose up
 ```
+#### If u used docker replace port 8080 with 9090 as im running nginx as Load Balancer in the steps given below.
 ## Created simple get and post request for restaurant using spring boot
   * Get Request for restaurant is `localhost:8080/restaurant/` =>	`Shows all restaurant`
   * `Post` Request for restaurant is `localhost:8080/restaurant/` => `Saves a restaurant`